Tour Length

 Anthony Ham

-Anthony is a writer and author of nearly 150 Lonely Planet guidebooks, including ‘Botswana & Namibia’ and ‘Southern Africa’.
+Anthony is a writer and author of more than 150 Lonely Planet guidebooks, including ‘Botswana & Namibia’ and ‘Southern Africa’.
 He writes about Botswana and the wider region for magazines and newspapers around the world.
 He is also the author of ‘The Last Lions of Africa’, which is partly set in Botswana.› More about Anthony

 5 Questions About 2-Day Botswana Safaris